pkolinko/brighthorizons-media-downloader/README.md

 Hack method to download all of your media from tadpoles.com

 ***INSTRUCTIONS BELOW***
+***THESE INSTRUCTIONS WERE NOT MODIFIED FOR USE WITH BRIGHT HORIZONS, USE INSTRUCTIONS IN THE .js file instead***

 Quick script I wrote to download all pictures and videos out of tadpoles.
 To use, do the following: